brian419/Godot/README.md

 ## Project 2 Overview

-This is a Godot game project focusing on an open-world 2D environment with a dynamic spawning system for enemies.
-The player will explore various scenes including shops, dungeons, and interact with different elements like castles, portals, and special blocks.
+This is a Godot game project focusing on an open-world 2D environment with enemies tracking towards the player upon the game's initialization.
+The player has to explore various scenes including shops, dungeons, and other specialized elements like castles, portals, and such in order to obtain items, potions, perks to help fight against enemies.
 The game incorporates RPG elements such as leveling up, earning skill points, purchasing weapons and potions, and facing diverse enemy types.

 ## Current Idea